ansys/aali-flowkit-python/doc/source/examples/index.rst

 Examples
 ========

-This section show how to use the Allie Flowkit Python to perform many different types of operations.
+This section show how to use the Aali Flowkit Python to perform many different types of operations.